Madaar49/WASH-survey-Data-Analysis-needs-assessment-/README.md

 The data was processed using python, and the notebook can be accessed at [WASH_survey_preprocessing.ipynb](https://github.com/Madaar49/WASH-survey-Data-Analysis-needs-assessment-/blob/main/WASH_survey_preprocessing.ipynb).

 ### The dashboard
 The dashboard was created using the post processed data, and hosted by the [The Africa GeoPortal](https://www.africageoportal.com).
 It can be accessed at [Sierra Leone water points Dashboard](https://africageoportal.maps.arcgis.com/apps/dashboards/912c78bb3e644e31a9976f847a4fd51a).
+Documentation about the dashboard can be found at [how-to-use.MD](https://github.com/Madaar49/WASH-survey-Data-Analysis-needs-assessment-/blob/main/how-to-use.md).